 Educational ideology, in the words of Scrimshaw (1983) is ‘that system of beliefs which gives the general direction to the educational policies of those who hold those beliefs’.
 The educational philosophy of Islam develops from the beliefs found in the Qur’an and Sunna.
 In the early days of Islam, Muslims’ approach to these beliefs were straightforward and uncontroversial.
 There were no differences of opinion regarding the beliefs and practices of the Prophet, upon him be peace.
 His companions constituted clear examples of his educational ideology wherever they settled.
 However, as Islam spread, it faced new problems and had to deal with differing ideologies and belief systems that had crept into the body of the Muslim community.
 The need to determine educational practice became increasingly important.
 The first books collecting the beliefs and practices that ‘gave the general direction of education’ were written in the third century.
 These included Adab al-Mu’alimeen by Muhammad bin Sahnun.

 Educational beliefs address four main questions.
-They are - How is knowledge defined and how should it be classified?
+They are:

 Al-Ghazali’s division of knowledge has sometimes been misunderstood.
 He has been accused of advocating a secular view of the curriculum.
 This misunderstanding has been compounded by the translation of his two main classifications of knowledge as ‘sacred and ‘profane’2.
 A more accurate translation would be ‘revealed’ and ‘non-revealed’ knowledge.
 The first category covers ‘that which came from the prophets’.
 The second category includes ‘all knowledge obtained through the use of the intellect, experimentation or hearing’.